mattocodes/100-days-of-code/log.md

 **Today's Progress**: I styled a webpage to be print ready.

-**Thoughts**: This project wasn't too dificult and the skill gained will prove useful in later projects.
+**Thoughts**: This project wasn't too difficult and the skill gained will prove useful in later projects.

 **Link(s) to work**: [Print Styles](https://github.com/mattocodes/print-styles)